-Longboard vs cruiser mount type
+Longboard vs cruiser: truck mount

 The way a board’s trucks are mounted on the deck greatly affects how the board rides when cruising.
 Most mini-cruisers are topmount, meaning the trucks are bolted underneath the deck.
 This means cruisers are relatively high off the ground, making them harder to push on – your kicking foot has to drop more to reach the ground, your standing knee has to bend more.

 Top mount also means less stability at speed because of higher center of gravity.